madeleinegoertz/madeleinegoertz.github.io/index.markdown

 ---
 <img width="40%" style="float: left; margin-right: 1%;" src="/assets/headshot.jpg"/>

-I am a student in the [blended BS/MS mathematics degree program](https://math.calpoly.edu/degree-blended) at [Cal Poly San Luis Obispo](https://www.calpoly.edu/).
-Starting August 2025, I will be a PhD student in mathematics at UC Berkeley.
+Hello!
+I am an incoming Ph.D. student in the [mathematics department](https://math.berkeley.edu/) at [UC Berkeley](https://www.berkeley.edu/).
+In 2025, I graduated from the [blended BS/MS mathematics degree program](https://math.calpoly.edu/degree-blended) at [Cal Poly San Luis Obispo](https://www.calpoly.edu/), where I was a [Frost Research Scholar](https://cosam.calpoly.edu/prospective-students/frost-fund/frost-scholarship) in the [Bailey College of Science and Mathematics](https://cosam.calpoly.edu/).
 I have broad mathematical interests, ranging from algebraic topology to theoretical computer science.
-I am grateful to be supported by a [Frost Research Scholarship](https://cosam.calpoly.edu/prospective-students/frost-fund/frost-scholarship) in the [Philip and Christina Bailey College of Science and Mathematics](https://cosam.calpoly.edu/).
 I am very passionate about mathematics communication.
-In my free time, I enjoy hiking and exploring the outdoors of the beautiful central coast of California.
+In my free time, I enjoy hiking and exploring the outdoors of the beautiful coast of California.

 [Here is my CV.](/assets/cv/mgoertz-cv-web.pdf)